Club: none | Opening: 2007 | Capacity: 90,000 seats

 Wembley Stadium furthermore has a sliding roof that sits 52 metres above the pitch.
 Even though the roof does not completely close, it does cover every seat in the stadium, which makes Wembley the largest fully covered stadium in the world.

-The stadium hosted the 2011 Champions League final between Barcelona and Manchester United (3-1) and will again host the Champions League final in 2013 to mark the 150th anniversary of the FA.
+The stadium hosted the 2011 Champions League final between Barcelona and Manchester United (3-1), and two years later the 2013 Champions League final between Bayern Munich and Borussia Dortmund (2-1).

 Wembley Stadium is located in the north-west of the city of London, about 6 miles from Paddington station, 7 miles from Marylebone station, and 8 miles from Kings Cross St Pancras and Euston station.

-Wembley Park tube station, a 5-minute walk from the stadium, is served by the Jubilee and Metropolitan metro lines.
+The stadium is best reached by underground.
+Wembley Park tube station, a 5-minute walk from the stadium, is served by the Jubilee and Metropolitan tube lines.
 Both lines connect the stadium with London’s city centre, though the Metropolitan line does so with fewer stops.

 The stadium is also within walking distance (10 to 15 minutes) from Wembley Central metro station, which is served by the Bakerloo line and the London Overground metro.